hydrusnetwork/hydrus/docs/PTR.md

 or *Myths and facts about the Public Tag Repository*

 ## What is the PTR?
 Short for <b>P</b>ublic  <b>T</b>ag <b>R</b>epository, a now community managed repository of tags.
 Locally it acts as a tag service, just like `my tags`.
 At the time of writing 54 million files have tags on it.
 The PTR only store the sha256 hash and tag mappings of a file, not the files themselves or any non-tag meta data.
-In other words: If you don not see it in the tag list then it is not stored.
+In other words: If you do not see it in the tag list then it is not stored.

 Most of the things in this document also applies to [self-hosted servers](server.md), except for tag guidelines.